-Loan-to-income and debt-to-income ratios may be helpful in that respect and should be universally used as a guide by lenders and intermediaries.
+Loan-to-income and debt-to-income ratios are of primary importance in that respect and should be universally used by lenders and intermediaries.
+Acceptable levels of these ratios should be defined at national level, by national authorities, in accordance with national specificities, economic indicators and costs of living.
 As an average, consumer organisations consider that periodic instalments of the loans (principal and interests) for a consumer should not exceed 33% of his monthly net income, which is of common practice in some countries like France and Belgium.
-However the ratios should not be used without a proper consideration of income and expenditure for the individual borrower.